alexpineda/codebuddy/README.md

-# AI-Powered Screen Activity Logger
+# Screen Activity Logger & AI Assistant

-This program is an AI-powered screen activity logger that captures screenshots at regular intervals, analyzes them using OpenAI's GPT-4 Vision model, and logs the descriptions.
+This program is an AI-powered screen activity logger that captures screenshots at regular intervals, analyzes them using OpenAI/Claude/Your Model, and logs the descriptions.
 It also allows users to ask questions about their activity log, providing a unique way to track and understand your computer usage.

 ## Features

-- Automatic screenshot capture at customizable intervals
+- Automatic screenshot capture at customizable intervals, interpreted by vision model of your choice.
-- AI-powered analysis of screenshots using GPT-4 Vision
-- Activity logging with timestamps
-- Interactive inquiry mode to ask questions about your activity
+- Q&A mode to ask questions about your activity.
-- Option to clear the log and reset

-## Requirements

-- Python 3.7+
-- OpenAI API key
-- Required Python packages (install via `pip install -r requirements.txt`):
-  - openai
-  - python-dotenv
-  - Pillow
+- Privacy model support (via LM Studio or Ollama) to gatekeep what gets sent to stronger models, or use all local models.

 ## Setup